Science and technology in Israel: Water-saving technologies

 According to water experts, pipe leakage is one of the major problems confronting the global water supply today.
 For Israel, which is two-thirds desert, water-saving technologies are of critical importance.
 The International Water Association has cited Israel as one of the leaders in innovative methods to reduce "non-revenue water," i.e., water lost in the system before reaching the customer.

-Military engineering
+Military engineering and technology

 IAI Harop, Israel, is the world's largest exporter of drones.

 Rejection of requests for weapons and technologies, arms sanctions and massive rearmament of the Arab countries prodded Israel into the development of a broad-based indigenous arms industry.
 The Israel Defense Forces relies heavily on local military technology and high-tech weapons systems designed and manufactured in Israel.
 Israeli-developed military equipment includes small arms, anti-tank rockets and missiles, boats and submarines, tanks, armored vehicles, artillery, unmanned surface vehicles, aircraft, unmanned aerial vehicles (UAVs), air-defense systems, weapon stations and radar.
 An impetus for the development of the industry was the embargo on arms sales to Israel during the Six-Day War which prompted Israel Aircraft Industries (IAI), founded as a maintenance facility in 1953, to begin developing and assembling its own aircraft, including the Kfir, the Arava and the Nesher.